CSDUMMI/DemNet/Database.md

 , "hold_pre_election" : <True if the patcher wants to hold an election, before starting development>
 , "references" : <Links relevant to the patch>
 , "closed" : <True if the patch has been closed>
+, "hash" : "<SHA256 of all the other fields>"
 }
 ```
 This Collection is soley managed by `Patches.py`